anilk-anusha/choreDoor/README.md

 ## Setup

-Set up locally as part of a coding exercise.
+NA - The project is part of a Codecademy course and doesn't require additional setup.

 ## Status